GeorgeDavila/QuantumComputingIBMqx4/README.md

 QASM code subject to frequent updates, most of this code was written and tested Spring 2018.
 However, diagrammatic representation of quantum circuits employed by IBMQX generally stays the same.

+Diagrams of quantum circuits uploaded as png's, qasm code uploaded as .qasm files.
+Output data uploaded as csv's designated as simulations or actual runs.